mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Approve/Reject)

-A live rollout disable request is approved in Experimenter but rejected in Remote Settings.
-The unpublish change is rolled back and the rollout remains Live and published in Remote Settings.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner, reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+No change is made to Remote Settings and clients will continue to access the published rollout.
+A rejection reason is captured in Remote Settings and is displayed to the owner in Experimenter.

 ```mermaid
   sequenceDiagram